 - 11. Psychiatric condition that precludes compliance with the protocol.
 Specifically excluded are persons with psychoses within the past 3 years, ongoing risk for suicide, or history of suicide attempt or gesture within the past 3 years. - 12.
 Asthma, other than mild, well-controlled asthma - 13.
 Bleeding disorder diagnosed by a doctor (eg, factor deficiency, coagulopathy, or platelet disorder requiring special precautions) - 14.
 Malignancy (Not excluded from participation: Volunteer who has had malignancy excised surgically and who, in the investigator's estimation, has a reasonable assurance of sustained cure, or who is unlikely to experience recurrence of malignancy during the period of the study) - 15.
 Seizure disorder: History of seizure(s) within past three years.
 Also exclude if volunteer has used medications in order to prevent or treat seizure(s) at any time within the past 3 years. - 16.
 History of hereditary angioedema, acquired angioedema, or idiopathic angioedema - 17.
-History of organ or tissue transplantation - 18.
+History of receiving transplantation of life-saving organs or tissues (includes heart, kidney, pancreas, lungs, liver, and intestines) - 18.
 Known hepatic or renal dysfunction